Xsardas665/JetBrains-Academy-Tic-Tac-Toe/README.md

 Note that in this stage user places X, not O. Keep in mind that the first coordinate goes from left to right and the second coordinate goes from bottom to top.
 Also, note that coordinates start with 1 and can be 1, 2, or 3.

 What if the user enters incorrect coordinates?
 The user could enter symbols instead of numbers or enter coordinates of the already occupied cells.
 You need to prevent all of that by checking the user input and catching possible exceptions.
+#### Stage 5/5:
+We are at the finish line!
+But playing alone is not so interesting, is it?
+Let's combine all our success from the past stages and get the Tic-Tac-Toe with the ability to play from the beginning (empty field) to the result (win or draw).

+Now it is time to make a working game!

+In the last stage, make it so you can play a full game with a friend.
+The first one of you moves as X, and then the other one moves as O.

 ### Objectives
 #### Stage 1/5: